 In the gut we have many different strains of good bacteria that help us with the digestive process.
 And there are a few bad guys hanging around too, but there are just a few of them.
 The body is very good at autoregulating.

-This is the case UNLESS you have been feeding the bad guys by eating too many refined sugars and industrially processed foods, or you have been on regular antibiotics against viral infections (not to be confused with herbal antibiotics that can be used as treatment for dysbiosis).
+SIBO is generally thought to be caused by eating lots of refined sugars and industrially processed foods, or you have been on regular antibiotics against viral infections (not to be confused with herbal antibiotics that can be used as treatment for dysbiosis).

 How do I know if I have got SIBO?

-Symptoms of SIBO tend to include bloating, diarrhea and constipation, nausea, itchy skin, and brain fog.
+Consider looking into SIBO if you suffer from bloating, diarrhea and constipation, nausea, itchy skin, and brain fog.

 What about H. Pylori?